 You have Captain Kirk’s Enterprise seat, and its authoritarian swivel.
 Then there’s Pee Wee Herman’s Chairy, which, well, talks.
 And who can forget the Iron Throne, constructed from the swords of surrendered enemies.
-There’s no shortage of iconic power seats.
+There’s no shortage of iconic recliner chairs.
 But the greatest throne isn’t found in a spaceship or beneath the butt of an aging Starfleet officer (or a Cerci Lannister).
-Rather, it’s parked humbly in front of a paycheck’s worth of flat-screen pixels or sequestered in a cozy den: the always-comfy recliner.
+Rather, it’s parked humbly in front of a paycheck’s worth of flat-screen pixels or sequestered in a cozy den: the always-comfy recliner chair.

 The World’s First Recliners